trondkr/model2roms/README.md

 <h1>Model2roms</h1>

-This project is a Python toolbox for creating the necessary climatology, boundary, and initial files required to run the ROMS (Regional Ocean Modeling System) model.
-As a first version this toolkit focuses on converting the NORESM (ESM climate model), SODA, HYCOM, World Ocean Atlas (WOA), or GLORYS (Mercator Ocean) model runs to a set of forcing files for a given ROMS grid structure.
+Model2roms is a Python toolbox for creating the necessary climatology, boundary, and initial forcing files required to run the ROMS (<a href="http://myroms.org/" target="_blank">Regional Ocean Modeling System</a>) model.
+The latest version of model2roms can convert several popular model hindcasts and projections including the NORESM (Norways Earth System Model), SODA global re-analysis, HYCOM, World Ocean Atlas (WOA), and GLORYS (Mercator Ocean) to a use as forcing files for a given ROMS grid structure.

 <h3>Latest updates</h3>
 <ul>